 1. Invest in the right verticals

 The year 2020 has changed the game for the adtech industry as ad spends took a massive hit.
 But all is not lost.
-Verticals like retail and personal finance are on a positive trajectory, and so earnings in these verticals are making a recovery too.
+Verticals like retail and personal finance are on a positive trajectory, and so earnings in these verticals are making a recovery.
 Retail will account for almost 21.0% of total ad spends in the US this year.
 According to eMarketer, US retail digital ad spending will increase by 3.1% in 2020 to $28.23 billion.
 Right now is a good time for publishers in this vertical to monetize as much as they can via various ad formats across platforms.
 Finance is another vertical where ad spends are increasing.
 In the US, they are likely to increase by 9.7% this year to $19.62 billion.
 Content creators and publishers in the finance space must make the most of these ad budgets in the remainder of Q4.

 2. Tap into various demand sources

 As the old saying goes, Don’t put all your eggs in one basket.
 It’s important to know that just one demand source will not suffice when it comes to maximizing your website’s revenue potential.
-In times as unprecedented as now, it is only wise to tap into various ad demand sources across display, search, video and native to bring in maximum revenue from these budgets.
-This allows you to open up your inventory to a wider advertiser base, and even if a single demand source does not perform well, you always have the other ad budgets to rely on.
+In times as unprecedented as now, it is only wise to tap into various ad demand sources across display, search, video, and native to bring in maximum revenue from these budgets.
+This allows you to open up your inventory to a broader advertiser base, and even if a single demand source does not perform well, you always have the other ad budgets to rely on.

 As budgets were trimmed and ad spends declined, the only demand source that withstood these disruptions better than any other was Search.
 According to eMarketer, while Display budgets fell by 34%, Search budgets took a hit by just 9%.
-This goes to prove that if you plug in Search demand to your ad stack, you can save your overall revenue from a bad fall.
+This proves that if you plug in Search demand to your ad stack, you can save your overall revenue from a bad fall.
 In my opinion, the most effective way to leverage search is to partner with an ad platform, like Media.net, that offers unique search budgets.

-With Media.net, you can tap into exclusive search demand from the Yahoo Bing! contextual ads network worth $6 billion+, which absolutely no other ad platform can offer.
-Ofcourse, this isover and above the access you get to leading DSPs, SSPs, Agencies, and Direct Advertisers.
+With Media.net, you can tap into exclusive search demand from the Yahoo Bing!
+Contextual ads network worth $6 billion+, which absolutely no other ad platform can offer.
+Of course, this is over, and above the access, you get to leading DSPs, SSPs, Agencies, and Direct Advertisers.
 When you work with Media.net, you open up your inventory to a sizable volume and premium quality of demand sources and budgets that only they can provide via their partnerships.

 3. Place your bets on contextual ads

 With privacy regulations like GDPR and CCPA being enforced, and Chrome’s inevitable ban of third-party cookies, collecting and using third-party data to target relevant audiences is no longer a viable option.
-This is the right time to leverage contextual ads to make the most of your content assets.
+Instead, this is the right time to leverage contextual ads to make the most of your content assets.
 According to a recent IAS report, 74% of consumers like to see ads that match the content they are viewing.
 One ad platform that I recommend when it comes to running effective contextual ads is Media.net.
 Their proprietary contextual tech conducts a keyword and page-level analysis of your website to determine the kind of ads that will work for both – your content and your audience.
-This way you can display hyper-relevant content to a high-intent audience, thereby increasing clicks and conversions.
+This way, you can display hyper-relevant content to a high-intent audience, thereby increasing clicks and conversions.

 In a nutshell